optsuite/OptM/readme.md

       Solver: OptStiefelGBB.m
       Solver demo: test_eig_rand_demo.m, computing leading eigenvalues

+      QAP: TestQAPLIB_orth_fixmu_improve_selected.m.
+To run the code, first download qaplib from (https://www.opt.math.tugraz.at/qaplib/), then run GenQAPLIB.m to generate the data matrices in the matlab format.

 Applications have been solved by these solvers:

 - Homogeneous polynomial optimization problems with multiple spherical constraints：